lucienlmy/5mod/How-to-do:-Add‐On---Replace-(Vehicles-&-Weapons).md

 - ***carcols.meta***: You'll have to check every one until you find the correct/needed data for your car.
 Be sure to check first ***carcols.ymt*** too, which is located in `/update/update.rpf/x64/data`.
 - ***carvariations.meta***: You can take any of the available ones and change just the lines needed (Always change the line that contains the car name with the new one, and if car does not have tuning parts in `<kits>` section, change the line inside it to `<Item>0_default_modkit</Item>`.)

-**My vehicle have some strange/missplaced corona's on headlights and taillights, how I fix that?**
+**My vehicle have some strange/misplaced corona's on the headlights and taillights, how I fix that?**

 - That's pretty easy, just open your ***carvariations.meta*** file with Notepad++ or any other text editor and replace the line similar to `<lightSettings value="918" />` ("918" value can be another value in your case) with `<lightSettings value="0" />`.
 This will remove that shit tailights and will align headlights.